polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ```

 ```
-    * With the OE core-image-*  you can login with `root` account and have no password
+    * With the OE core-image-*  you can login with `root` account, there is no password set.
 ```
  - 'core_image_minimal' A small console image to allow you to boot.
  - 'core_image_full_cmdline' A console only image with more full Featured Linux support.